kide-vm/kide/README.md

     end
     write(7 + hello.length/4 + 1 , 'hello')

-### Step 2 -Link to system
+### Linking

-Package the code into an executable.
-Run that and verify it's output.
-But full elf support (including externs) is eluding me for now.
+Package the code into an executable, currently elf, and very simple at that.

-Still, this has proven to be a good review point for the arcitecture and means no libc for now.
-Full rationale on the web pages, but it means starting an extra step.

 Above Hello World can be linked and run.
 And will say its thing.

-### Step 3 - syscalls

-Start implementing some syscalls and add the functionality we actually need from c (basic io only really)

-This is surprisingly easy, framework is done.
+There is no way to link c code currently and not planned either, for some time (see next)

+### Syscalls

+Some small portion of what libc usually provides is needed even right at the beginning.
+Mainly file open and read, exit, that kind of thing.
+Looking at libc implementations and kernel "api" docs, this is quite simple to do.

 As said, "Hello world" comes out and does use syscall 4.
 Also the program stops by syscall exit.
-The full list is ont the net and involves mostly grunt work.
+The full list is on the net and involves mostly just work.

-### Step 4 -Parse ruby
+### Parse ruby

 Parse simple code, using Parslet.
+This has been seperated out as it's own gem, salama-reader.

 Parsing is a surprisingly fiddly process, very space and order sensitive.
 But Parslet is great and simple expressions (including function definitions and calls) are starting to work.